LL10GEMAC IP Core Datasheet

 In

 Transmitted data of AXI4-stream interface.
-Valid when tx_axis_tvalid=1b.
+Valid when tx_axis_tvalid is set to 1b.

 tx_axis_tkeep[3:0]